stargate/stargate/docker-compose/cassandra-3.11/README.md

 You can stop execution of this script with `Ctrl-C` and the stack will be torn down.

+# Script options

+Both scripts support the following options:

+* You can specify a released image tag (version) using `-t [VERSION]`.
+Consult [Docker Hub](https://hub.docker.com/r/stargateio/coordinator-3_11/tags) for a list of available tags.

+* Alternatively, build the snapshot version locally using instructions in the [developer guide](../../DEV_GUIDE.md) and run the script using the `-l` option.

 # Notes

 * The `.env` file defines variables for the docker compose project name (`COMPOSE_PROJECT_NAME`),